 Description: MRI/MRA protocols and imaging sequences, selected for this testing, including the use of gadolinium-based contrast agents, may vary depending on available capability.
 Testing must follow best current neuroimaging practices to characterize intracranial and cerebrovascular anatomy with sufficient depth and detail to address all conditions identified in MED Volume A standards.

-Schedule: AME L-21/18m if greater than 2 years since astronaut selection MRI/A
+Example Schedule based on ISS missions: AME L- 21/18m if greater than 2 years since astronaut selection MRI/A.

 6.1.18 MRI Cervical and Lumbar Spine Imaging